Technical aspects of hemodiafiltration

 Hemodiafiltration (HDF) is a form of renal replacement therapy that utilizes convective in combination with diffusive clearance, which is used in standard hemodialysis.
 Compared with standard hemodialysis, HDF removes more middle-molecular-weight solutes.
 Some, though not all, studies have suggested that HDF is associated with improved clinical outcomes, providing adequate convection volumes are achieved.

 However, HDF is more complex than standard hemodialysis and places increased demands on the user and outpatient dialysis center.
-HDF is not available in the United States.
-In Europe, Japan, and some other countries where HDF is available, most clinicians use a specific type of HDF termed online HDF.
+HDF is available in the United States but not commonly used.
+In Europe, Japan, and some other countries where HDF is commonly used, most clinicians use a specific type of HDF termed online HDF.
 In online HDF, the substitution fluid is produced by the dialysis machine, which enables large convection volumes.

 This topic reviews the technical aspects of HDF.
 Dosing recommendations and clinical outcomes for HDF are discussed elsewhere.
 (See "Chronic intermittent high-volume hemodiafiltration".)